Guides

 Re-running scans

-When the scan is re-run (a watched directory updates, or you re-trigger the scan manually), text- and file-scope FP rules are reapplied automatically — a new occurrence of an already-marked text value comes back already classified.
+When the scan is re-run (a watched directory updates, or you re-trigger the scan manually), text-, file-, and folder-scope FP rules are reapplied automatically — a new occurrence of an already-marked text value comes back already classified, and a new file discovered under an ignored folder is ignored from the start.
 Match-scope verdicts only apply to the specific match they were created for, so a new instance of "the same finding" in a re-extracted file will appear as Unreviewed again.
 This is intentional: the cheap rules generalise, the precise rules don't.

 See also